How to Build a Door Frame

 Cut the Sole Plate

 Use the hand saw to cut away the section of sole/bottom plate that extends across the doorway.
-If the flooring is subfloor, you can cut directly down to the subfloor since minor cosmetic damage is not a concern.
+If the flooring is subfloor, it is safe to cut directly down to the subfloor since minor cosmetic damage is not a concern, though still be careful toward the end of the cut to avoid damaging the subfloor.
 If the flooring is a decorative floor covering, place tape on the cutting area to avoid damage.
 Slow down your cutting toward the end to avoid biting into the flooring.

 -